Septic Tank Pumping and Cleaning Services in AtlantaGot A Septic Problem? Contact Atlanta, Georgia's # 1 Plumber

 - ENERGY STAR washing machines

-If you have a septic tank, it might be time to consider some of these water-efficient alternatives for your home.
+If you have a tank, it might be time to consider some of these water-efficient alternatives for your home.

 Proper Waste Disposal

 Remember that everything that goes down the drains in your home will end up in your septic tank.
 Ensure your household does not flush anything other than human waste or toilet paper down toilets.
 Other things you never want to flush down your toilets, or pour down your sinks or garbage disposal include:

 What materials enter your system will ultimately determine how effectively it works.
 Taking care of your indoor plumbing system will help keep things in good working order.